Ferrocene: Synthesis

-Via Grignard reagent
+Early methods

 The first reported syntheses of ferrocene were nearly simultaneous.
-Pauson and Kealy synthesised ferrocene using iron(III) chloride and a Grignard reagent, cyclopentadienyl magnesium bromide.
-Iron(III) chloride is suspended in anhydrous diethyl ether and added to the Grignard reagent.
-A redox reaction occurs, forming the cyclopentadienyl radical and iron(II) ions.
-Dihydrofulvalene is produced by radical-radical recombination while the iron(II) reacts with the Grignard reagent to form ferrocene.
-Oxidation of dihydrofulvalene to fulvalene with iron(III), the outcome sought by Kealy and Pauson, does not occur.
+Pauson and Kealy synthesised ferrocene using iron(III) chloride and cyclopentadienyl magnesium bromide.
+A redox reaction produces iron(II) chloride.
+The formation of fulvalene (the intended outcome), does not occur.

-Gas-metal reaction

-The other early synthesis of ferrocene was by Miller et al., who reacted metallic iron directly with gas-phase cyclopentadiene at elevated temperature.
+Another early synthesis of ferrocene was by Miller et al., who treated metallic iron with gaseous cyclopentadiene at elevated temperature.
 An approach using iron pentacarbonyl was also reported.